-- Segment spoken words into component phonemes - Know which graphemes represent phonemes in words - It is Know how to distinguish visually between words that have been legitimately spelled eg. wait/wate - 2 Know the meanings of homophones eg. been/bean so that the correct spelling is used. - Recall, eg by mental image/ mnemonic, by memorising order of tricky letters, 'tricky' words. - Know spelling conventions, eg. relating to double letters. - 2 Look for similarities in the spellings of words that are etymologically related, eg. sign/signal
+Segment spoken words into component phonemes

+I Know which graphemes represent phonemes in words

+I Know how to distinguish visually between words that have been legitimately spelled eg. wait/wate

+I Know the meanings of homophones eg. been/bean so that the correct spelling is used.

+Recall, eg by mental image/ mnemonic, by memorising order of tricky letters, 'tricky' words.

+I Know spelling conventions, eg. relating to double letters.

+Dook for similarities in the spellings of words that are etymologically related, eg. sign/signal